aniket060694/eSimulation/README.md

 sudo apt-get install g++ make

 Build Commands
-Navigate to the project's root directory and execute the following make commands:
+Navigate to the project root directory and execute the following make commands:

 Clean previous builds:
 make clean

-Build the simulator executable:
+Build the simulator executable: make

-make

 Running the Simulation
-After a successful build, you can run the simulator:
+After a successful build, you can run the simulator: make run

-make run

-You can also use this make command to run basic simulation test cases:
+You can also use this make command to run basic simulation test cases: make test_run

-make test_run

 By default, telemetry logs and debug logs are disabled.
 To enable these features, use the following make commands (note that this will trigger a recompile):

 To enable telemetry logs:
 make telemetry_enable

 To enable debug logs:
 make debug_enable

 Test Results: